Running the Tool

 bb.barracudacentral.org 1139 4.0 248 21.8 0 0.0

-The "results.csv" file can be loaded into most Spreadsheet applications and using "Auto Filter", you can analyze all of the results to look for false positives and to investigate the results of the lookups.
+The "results.csv" file can be loaded into most spreadsheet applications.
+By using "Auto Filter," you can analyze all of the results to look for false positives and investigate the results of the lookups.

 Real-time/Streaming Mode

-One of the drawbacks to using this comparison tool with log files is that whilst it provides a great way to quickly and very simply do a comparison between Abusix Mail Intelligence and another blocklist, it doesn’t provide an exact replica of what would happen if you were to add Abusix Mail Intelligence into your SMTP server, so we added the real-time/streaming mode to provide this.
+One drawback of using the comparison tool with log files is that it only provides a simple way to compare Abusix Mail Intelligence with another blocklist.
+It does not replicate what would happen if you were to add Abusix Mail Intelligence to your SMTP server.
+To address this, we added real-time/streaming mode.

-In real-time/streaming mode you use UNIX pipes to do the necessary extraction and then place the comparison tool at the end of the pipe and provide ‘-’ as the filename to tell the tool that it should read the input from stdin instead of a file.
+In real-time/streaming mode, UNIX pipes extract the necessary data, and then the comparison tool is placed at the end of the pipe.
+Use '-' as the filename to tell the tool to read input from stdin instead of a file.

 For example, this is how to extract the necessary data from a Postfix log: